When the Game Stands Tall: Critical response

-On Rotten Tomatoes, When the Game Stands Tall has a critics' rating of 20% based on 71 reviews, with an average score of 4.50/10.
+On Rotten Tomatoes, When the Game Stands Tall has a critics' rating of 21% based on 68 reviews, with an average score of 4.60/10.
 The site's critical consensus reads, "An uneasy blend of solid game sequences and threadbare inspirational sports drama clichés, When the Game Stands Tall is overshadowed by better players in a crowded field."
 On Metacritic, the film holds a score of 41 out of 100, based on 24 critics, indicating "mixed or average reviews".
+Audiences polled by CinemaScore gave the film an average grade of "A-" on an A+ to F scale.

 Box office

-In its opening weekend the film grossed $8,381,509 in 2,673 theaters, ranking at #5.
+In its opening weekend, the film grossed $8,381,509 in 2,673 theaters, ranking at #5.
 By the end of its run, When the Game Stands Tall grossed $30,127,963 domestically.

 Home media

-When the Game Stands Tall was released on Blu-ray and DVD on December 9, 2014.
+When the Game Stands Tall was released on DVD and Blu-ray on December 9, 2014.